 New & Used Aston Martin Vantage: In Depth

 The Aston Martin Vantage is available as either a two-door coupe or convertible with cachet worthy of Mr. Bond himself.
-There’s a choice between a V-8 and V-12 engine, and the Vantage provides a mix of near-supercar performance and luxury that not many alternatives can muster.
+There's the choice between a V-8 and V-12 engine, and the Vantage provides a mix of near-supercar performance and luxury that few others can match.

 The Vantage has a long and distinguished--though somewhat disjointed--history.
 The Vantage name has been appended to vehicles in fits and starts since 1951, when it debuted on the DB2 Vantage.
 After a two-year run, the Vantage name saw an eight-year hiatus until 1961-63 when it returned for the DB4 Vantage.
 That began a succession of cars running through 1969, including the DB5 and DB6 Vantages.